pactflow/example-provider/README.md

 [![pactflow-example-provider/pactflow-example-consumer](https://test.pactflow.io/pacts/provider/pactflow-example-provider/consumer/pactflow-example-consumer/latest/master/badge.svg)](https://test.pactflow.io/pacts/provider/pactflow-example-provider/consumer/pactflow-example-consumer/latest/master)

-This is an example of a Node provider that uses Pact, [Pactflow](https://pactflow.io) and Github Actions to ensure that it is compatible with the expectations its consumers have of it.
+This is an example of a Node provider that uses Pact, [PactFlow](https://pactflow.io) and Github Actions to ensure that it is compatible with the expectations its consumers have of it.

-It is using a public tenant on Pactflow, which you can access [here](https://test.pactflow.io/) using the credentials `dXfltyFMgNOFZAxr8io9wJ37iUpY42M`/`O5AIZWxelWbLvqMd8PkAVycBJh2Psyg1`.
-The latest version of the Example Pactflow Consumer/Example Pactflow Provider pact is published [here](https://test.pactflow.io/overview/provider/pactflow-example-provider/consumer/pactflow-example-consumer).
+It is using a public tenant on PactFlow, which you can access [here](https://test.pactflow.io/) using the credentials `dXfltyFMgNOFZAxr8io9wJ37iUpY42M`/`O5AIZWxelWbLvqMd8PkAVycBJh2Psyg1`.
+The latest version of the Example PactFlow Consumer/Example PactFlow Provider pact is published [here](https://test.pactflow.io/overview/provider/pactflow-example-provider/consumer/pactflow-example-consumer).

 ## Pact verifications